Pulse: Physiology

 Pulse velocity, pulse deficits and much more physiologic data are readily and simplistically visualized by the use of one or more arterial catheters connected to a transducer and oscilloscope.
 This invasive technique has been commonly used in intensive care since the 1970s.

-The rate of the pulse is observed and measured by tactile or visual means on the outside of an artery and is recorded as beats per minute or BPM.

 The pulse may be further indirectly observed under light absorbances of varying wavelengths with assigned and inexpensively reproduced mathematical ratios.
 Applied capture of variances of light signal from the blood component hemoglobin under oxygenated vs. deoxygenated conditions allows the technology of pulse oximetry.

 Characteristics

 Rate

-Normal pulse rates at rest, in beats per minute (BPM):

-The pulse rate can be used to check overall heart health and fitness level.
-Generally lower is better, but bradycardias can be dangerous.
-Symptoms of a dangerously slow heartbeat include weakness, loss of energy and fainting.
+The rate of the pulse can be observed and measured on the outside of an artery by tactile or visual means.
+It is recorded as arterial beats per minute or BPM.
+Although the pulse and heart beat are related, they are not the same.
+For example, there is a delay between the onset of the heart beat and the onset of the pulse, known as the pulse transit time, which varies by site.
+Similarly measurements of heart rate variability and pulse rate variability differ.